elena-angelova/bytes/README.md

 #### Collections

-- **articles**: Contains blog articles with rich text content, metadata (author, categories, created at timestamp), likes, and cover image.
+- `articles` Contains blog articles with rich text content, metadata (author, categories, created at timestamp), likes, and cover image.
-- **users**: Stores user profiles - personal information like first and last name, bio, current role, tech stack, join date, and reading list.
+- `users` Stores user profiles - personal information like first and last name, bio, current role, tech stack, join date, and reading list.

 ### Public part
 Accessible without authentication.
 Guest users can browse articles and author information but cannot interact with articles (like, bookmark).
 They can only copy the article URL to share.

 Includes: